Because the statute database is maintained primarily for legislative drafting purposes,

 (1) Issuance and service.
 Whenever the Attorney

-General, or a designee (for purposes of this Section), has reason to believe that any person may be in possession, custody, or control of any documentary material or information relevant to an investigation, the Attorney General, or a designee, may, before commencing a civil proceeding under this Act or making an election under paragraph (4) of subsection (b) of Section 4, issue in writing and cause to be served upon such person, a subpoena requiring such person:
+General has reason to believe that any person may be in possession, custody, or control of any documentary material or information relevant to an investigation, the Attorney General may, before commencing a civil proceeding under this Act or making an election under paragraph (4) of subsection (b) of Section 4, issue in writing and cause to be served upon such person, a subpoena requiring such person:

 (A) to produce such documentary material for